SidNimbalkar/Synthetic-Data-Generation-and-benchmark/README.md

 Follow this [link](https://cloud.google.com/storage/docs/creating-buckets) and create two buckets, an input bucket and a outbucket and configure them in the pipeline files.

-3. Now, run the docker (flask app), you will find the instructions of running the docker in the API directory.
+3. Now, run the docker (flask app) using the following instructions,
+ a. `docker build -t benchmark-app:latest .` -- this references the `Dockerfile` at `.` (current directory) to build our Docker image & tags the docker image with `benchmark-app:latest`

+ b. `docker run -d -p 5000:5000 benchmark-app ` -- Spins up a Flask server that accepts POST requests at http://0.0.0.0:5000/benchmark

 4. Now, we run the apache beam pipeline
     Run the Pipelineusing the following command `python synthesize.py` to get the synthetic data and benchmark scores in the GCP bucket

-4. At the end you should get a csv file with synthetic data and benchmark scores, which will look like this:
+5. At the end you should get a csv file with synthetic data and benchmark scores, which will look like this:

 ![alt text](https://github.com/SidNimbalkar/Synthetic-Data-Generation-and-benchmark/blob/master/images/bucket.png)